hitem/CleanBot/README.md

 - Commands to enable the cleaner, set cleaning intervals, and manually test the cleaner.
 - Permission checks to ensure only users with specified roles can execute commands.
 - The scheduled cleanup runs every 15 minutes (Default).
+- Limit the amount of inputs to prevent spam/DoS type scenarios.

 ## Prerequisites